Al1002/conways_game_of_life/README.md

 Unauthorized use, reproduction, or distribution of this code will be persued to the fullest extent of the law.

 ...nah im just messing with you, this code is licenced under GNU GPLv3 by the Free Software Foundation.
-Due to the code's trivial nature, no attempt will be made to enforce this.
+Due to the code's trivial nature, no attempt will be made to enforce this either way.